Skip To Main Content

 At Braintree Elementary, students enjoy a place-based learning environment that encourages an appreciation of the natural world and its inhabitants.
 This mission is supported by several partnerships and opportunities.

-Randolph Elementary Asia Night
+Randolph Elementary School Grade 3 and 4 Asia Night

 What an amazing night at RES for our students and families!
 Our 3rd and 4th graders have been exploring Asia, each class focusing on a specific country.
 This evening featured artwork, food and cultures from these various Asian countries.
 The students also presented a dance from Japan.
 The evening finished up with our students parading out with a Chinese Dragon!
 Enjoy the pictures and videos below.